 Upon surveying civil society organizations across Southeast Asia, Free the Slaves has published a report, ‘Learning from NGOs’ Approaches to Modern Slavery in Southeast Asia’.
 Groups working to counter modern slavery in this region and beyond can learn from FTS’s data-driven recommendations.

 Over 60 organizations responded to FTS’s online survey, leading to the key findings of this report.
-Community organizations committed to anti-modern slavery work can find ten recommendations spanning a range of areas from training to implementation of legislative tools to who is included in programmatic scope.
+Community organizations committed to anti-modern slavery work can find ten recommendations spanning a range of areas from training to implementation of legislative tools to who is included in the programmatic scope.
 This report provides a lens through which to understand current initiatives and future opportunities for growth in addressing modern slavery.

 The report also reveals that the content of these trainings should include raising awareness of legislative instruments.
 Whether they be global or regional, knowledge of tools like the Forced Labor Convention or the Palermo Protocol impacts how an organization conceptualizes modern slavery, human trafficking, and forced labor.
 This survey found a broad range of definitions across Southeast Asia respondents, especially regarding consent and compulsion.
 Although this may appear overly technical, this conceptualization then affects the identification and protection of survivors.
 Thus, programs and regional impact would be even greater with shared and standardized understandings of these tools, promoted through trainings and regional collaboration.